imattau/bookstr/README.md

   support for `dark`, `earthy`, `vibrant` and `pastel` modes.
 - **Service worker** – `src/sw.ts` provides offline caching and background sync for a Progressive Web App.
+- **Home tab** – catch up on activity from followed authors in a unified feed.
 - **Book publishing** – the `BookPublishWizard` creates chapter events and a table-of-contents so books can be read one chapter at a time.
+An auto-announcement toggle lets you broadcast new releases when publishing.
 - **Reading progress indicators** – the reader toolbar displays your current percentage with **Previous chapter** and **Next chapter** controls, and book cards show a small progress bar.
 - **Background library sync** – newly followed authors have their book lists fetched in the background and merged into your library.
+- **Follow/relay sync** – relay URLs from people you follow can be merged into your own list so it stays consistent across devices.
 - **List publishing** – create private (`kind 10003`) or public (`kind 30004`)
   book collections from `/lists/new`.
 Lists you own appear on your profile with quick links to edit them.